nathansizemore/rustic-io/README.md

 rustic-io [<img src="https://travis-ci.org/nathansizemore/rustic-io.png?branch=master">](https://travis-ci.org/nathansizemore/rustic-io)
 =========

 rustic-io is a simple websocket server library written in Rust, inspired by socket.io.
-It aims to be a fast, concurrent websocket server library for text and binary messages.
+It aims to be a easy to implement, fast, concurrent websocket server library for text and binary messages.

 Borrows messaging implementation from [rust-ws](https://github.com/ehsanul/rust-ws)

-Pull requests are welcomed, and encouraged; because I have no idea what I am doing.
-I just started banging on the keyboard and this is what I ended up with.

 #### Current State
 Incomplete.
 JavaScript library is now available.
+Binary support coming soon.
 * **What you can currently do**
   * JSON messaging between sockets
   * JSON broadcasting to all sockets